 Who would I recommend the How To Avoid A Climate Disaster summary to?

-The 74-year-old conservative who thinks that climate change is a hoax, the 25-year-old that wants to know what they can do to help reduce carbon emissions, and every governmental and business leader in the world who has the power to stop the majority of our greenhouse gas emissions.
+The 74-year-old conservative who thinks that climate change is a hoax, the 25-year-old that wants to know what they can do to help reduce carbon emissions, and every leader whose company is not yet actively trying to reduce emissions.